the-maddin/fs2-festival-tts/README.md

 - voices for festival (provided by `festival-us` on Arch, ? on Debian/Ubuntu)

 1. Merge the data folder with the one in your top knossos or freespcae folder.
-2. Adjust the variable `rotten-portability-path` to your actual knossos or freespace folder.
+2. Adjust the variable `rotten_portability_path` to your actual knossos or freespace folder.
    **The file festival_buf1.wav in that folder will be written to!**
 3. Run `festival` in a terminal.
 Enter `(voice.list)`.
 The output must contain at least `cmu_us_awb_cg` and `cmu_us_slt_cg`.